thewtex/thesis/strain_estimation/strain_estimation.rst

 In Section 5.1.1, it was shown how strain tensors are composed of the symmetric part of the displacement gradient.
 Therefore, in order to compute the strain tensor, the displacement gradient must first be estimated.
 Accurate calculation of the displacement gradient is a challenge for two reasons.
-First, the output block-matching methods is a discrete instead of continuous displacement field.
+First, the output of block-matching methods is discrete instead of continuous displacement fields.
 Secondly, displacement estimates are often noisy, and the differential operation of gradient calculation magnifies the noise.
 In this section, a number of methods to compute the displacement gradient are examined.